 Recipient liability is the amount you are responsible to pay toward your medical expenses for the month.
 It is based on your monthly income and is similar to the deductible amount in an insurance policy.

 Families with children and pregnant women will be required to choose a primary care provider who will be responsible for all of their health care and who will make referrals to specialists if needed.
 Certain other recipients are not required to choose a primary care provider.
-Selection of a primary care provider can be made through your local County Social Service office.
+Selection of a primary care provider can be made through your local human service zone office.
 More information regarding the requirements to choose a primary care provider can be located on the Publications web page.

 Income is any money received which is considered to be available to a person for current use, such as wages, child support, social security benefits, other retirement benefits, etc.